kris-panko/FlatStop-Phase-3/README.md

 - User can choose between buying and selling games.
 - User can view all information associated with the account.
 From this screen, users can update account fields (username, password, and age) and delete their account.
 - Users will have three attempts to login with a correct password before being kicked out.
-- MEMBERSHIP: Users can become a member of the store which will give them discounts on bought games, and additional money back on sold games.

 /BUY/